108charlotte/magic-mirror/resources.md

 used this tutorial for making a digital clock using CSS & HTML: https://www.youtube.com/watch?v=5tC46h022YE

+stack overflow on showing google calendar in a webpage (https://stackoverflow.com/questions/69636242/showing-a-users-google-calendar-in-a-webpage) led me to this documentation: https://developers.google.com/workspace/calendar/api/quickstart/js

+ALL google calendar API code from this tutorial: https://developers.google.com/workspace/calendar/api/quickstart/js (the one above--would def recommend following, really great to get smth solid down as a starting point and then go from there so that ur not stuck forever at the low level)

 Guidelines:
 🧠 Must-Have UI Components
 1. Current Time + Date